 I was on my way after about an hour.
 My plan was to drive the car gently until it was completely warmed up (coolant and oil temperatures stable).
 Even with easy driving, I could feel an immediate difference in how the accelerator felt.
 I had forgotten about how much more responsive a car is after a tune.
 My first acceleration test was on a freeway entrance ramp.
 WOW!
 I did a few more pulls, thinking I wouldn’t drive more than ten-over the speed limit, only to quickly find myself at 80 mph.
 First gear is essentially worthless as the tires just scald, even with traction control enabled.
 Second gear is a little better… the wheels still spin, but not as bad.
 Third gear is where jail time is had! 😉

 I tuned the car at 17,464 miles.
 Naturally, I’m a little concerned about the longevity of my stock clutch since I’ve just added 111 lb-ft to the mix.
 I had planned to budget for a clutch, THEN tune the car.
 But the timing of the sale and my schedule was good enough to make a move.
 Since I’m not an aggressive driver, I’m hopeful that the stock clutch will last a while and that I will be able to upgrade it before it fails.
-I’ll probably pursue APR’s Stage 2 upgrade once a new clutch is broken-in. 🙂 Until then, I think my driving will remain relatively unchanged except for a few on-ramp blasts and the occasional authoritative pass. 😉 If I’m wrong, then I may need some bail money and a good attorney!
+I think my driving will remain relatively unchanged except for a few on-ramp blasts and the occasional authoritative pass. 😉 If I’m wrong, then I may need some bail money and a good attorney!
 Fuel efficiency testing is forthcoming.

 Send Bail Money!